MACHINES THAT DRIVE SUCCESS

 Knowledge of the market is important, and as previously mentioned, every market has its own standards of quality.
 There is a substantial difference between the various markets and areas with regards to what maize meal they consume.
 In some markets, the maize meal will be coarse (almost like fine grits), and in others, it’s more refined, like bread flour.

-With over 30 years’ experience in manufacturing high-quality maize milling machines that offer best-in-class extraction rates, Roff Milling can also partner with you to build a profitable maize milling business.
+With over 35 years’ experience in manufacturing high-quality maize milling machines that offer best-in-class extraction rates, and with manufacturing in Kroonstad, South Africa and a regional presence in Kitwe, Zambia, Roff Milling can also partner with you to build a profitable maize milling business.

 Contact Us